Dani3lSun/apex-websocket-notify-bundle/README.md

 - **Plugin File:** dynamic_action_plugin_de_danielh_initwsnotifyconnection.sql

-- **Purpose:** Initialize a connection to the websocket server, for general usage over all pages of your APEX application this plugin should located on Global Page 0 (Zero)
+- **Purpose:** Initialize a connection to the websocket server, for general usage over all pages of your APEX application this plugin should be located on Global Page 0 (Zero)

 - **Plugin Attributes:**
   - **Use SSL** - Choose if the connection to the websocket server is secure (HTTPS) or plain (HTTP)